Banner Health

 2. Set realistic goals

-Start with small, manageable goals like:
+Start with achievable steps, like:

 • Walking 30 minutes a day, five days a week